27th October 2025|In Latest News, Children

 The case has received widespread media attention because of the way the Children Act 1989 was amended in 2014.

-That amendment introduced a presumption that, unless proven otherwise, involvement of both parents in a child’s life is beneficial for the child’s welfare.
+That amendment introduced a presumption.
+Unless proven otherwise, involvement of both parents in a child’s life is beneficial for the child’s welfare.

 In the Throssell case, this presumption enabled the father to murder his children.